-As I pointed out in my previous post, my body developed a number of issues with the consumption of anything that would affect my homeostasis.
+As I pointed out in my previous article, my body developed a number of issues with the consumption of anything that would affect my homeostasis.
 I couldn’t use drugs anymore because weed would trigger a psychotic episode if I tried to smoke it.
-Even my drug of choice, ecstasy, would cause a psychotic episode if I used it twice in a night.
+Even my drug of choice, ecstasy, would cause a psychotic episode if I took it twice in a night.

 But the most annoying part was how substances you wouldn’t even consider as having any real effect on your body would also trigger psychotic episodes.
 I couldn’t drink Red Bull or take anything with caffeine in it.
 Even taking pain killers two days in a row would cause me to have a psychotic episode all day on the third day.

-Not even the medications I was being described to stop me having my psychotic episodes would work.
+Not even the medications I was being prescribed to stop me from having my psychotic episodes would work.
 Every medication I was prescribed would actually cause me to have a psychotic episode instead (more detail about that here).

 I went through a hell of a lot of trial and error trying to find out what I could and could not take, and how much I could take before it would trigger a psychotic episode.
 For example, I could drink Jägerbomb’s if I remained drunk enough that the amount of stimulant in my system doesn’t mean I felt sober.
 Thus, the amount of Jägerbomb’s I could have was very dependant on how drunk I was before, during, and after drinking them.